rvardimon/GetChannels/README.md

 - **perform calculations only when needed** - some calculations can be avoided, if we realize ahead that the current x_i cannot give a solution.

 - **use integers instead of floats** - integers can be calculated quicker than floats, and help avoid precision errors.
-So the trick here, was to multiple F,G,x_i by one_over_dx so that there is no use of floats
+So the trick here was to multiply F, G and x_i by one_over_dx (=1/precision) so that there is no use of floats.

 - **use the _register_ keyword** - "register int" hints to the compiler to save the variable in the register of the processor, so all operations with it are faster.